-^fIncludes one nesting location occupied by gyrfalcons in 1974 (White, 1974), and occupied in 1980 by an unknown species (probably gyrfalcons).

-9Includes one gyrfalcon mesting location where young were found in 1974 (White, 1974) that was not relocated in 1980 - 1981.

-^hIncludes six confirmed active and six unconfirmed active raven nests reported in 1974 (White, 1974).
+fIncludes one nesting location occupied by gyrfalcons in 1974 (White, 1974), and occupied in 1980 by an unknown spe gIncludes one gyrfalcon nesting location where young were found in 1974 (White, 1974) that was not relocated in 198 hIncludes six confirmed active and six unconfirmed active raven nests reported in 1974 (White, 1974).

-1Includes three raven nesting locations that will be inundated, and that are also within 0.5 km of Borrow Site J (see note b above).

-JIncludes one raven nesting location reported by White (1974) that may be as low as about 2,000 ft, or as high as about 2,550 ft (and thus not inundated).

-kIncludes one bald eagle nesting location (BE-2) that is very near maximum operating level (2,185 ft)--this location is assumed lost as a result of shoreline erosion.
+iIncludes three raven nesting locations that will be inundated, and that are also within 0.5 km of Borrow Site J (s jIncludes one raven nesting location reported by White (1974) that may be as low as about 2,000 ft, or as high as a kIncludes one bald eagle nesting location (BE-2) that is very near maximum operating level (2,185 ft)--this locatio

-LThis nesting location is only 0.2 km from Borrow Site I and is likely to be affected by Watana development, but it will also be inundated at a later date by the Devil Canyon reservoir if Devil Canyon development occurs.
+LThis nesting location is only 0.2 km from Borrow Site I and is likely to be affected by Watana development, but it Devil Canyon reservoir if Devil Canyon development occurs.